rbms-bsc/DCRMR/_pages/Title/Variant-title-of-manifestation.md

 ### 1.25.3565 Title proper with special marks of contraction (optional)

 <a name="1.25.3565.1">1.25.3565.1</a> If the [Title proper](/DCRMR/title/Title-proper) contains a cataloger’s expansions of special marks of contraction, provide additional title access for the title as it appears in the manifestation, ignoring the marks of contraction.
-In addition, provide title access for the transcribed form of the [Title proper](/DCRMR/title/Title-proper), but without the square brackets (see [0.4.16](/DCRMR/general-rules/Transcription/#0416-brevigraphs) and [0.4.82](/DCRMR/general-rules/Transcription/#0482-abbreviations-and-contractions)).
+In addition, provide title access for the transcribed form of the [Title proper](/DCRMR/title/Title-proper), but without the square brackets (see [0.4.16](/DCRMR/general-rules/Transcription/#0416-brevigraphs) and [0.4.82.2](/DCRMR/general-rules/Transcription/#0.4.82.2)).

 >Example:
 >Title proper: <CITE>Sermones Bertra[n]di de tempore et de sanctis</CITE>
 >Variant title of manifestation (without expansion): <CITE>Sermones Bertradi de tempore et de sanctis</CITE>
 >Variant title of manifestation (without square brackets): <CITE>Sermones Bertrandi de tempore et de sanctis</CITE>

-### 1.25.357 Title proper with transposed elements (optional)
+### 1.25.357 Title proper with preceding elements (optional)

 <a name="1.25.357.1">1.25.357.1</a> If an element appearing before the [Title proper](/DCRMR/title/Title-proper) has been transposed, provide additional title access for the element or for the title inclusive of the preceding element.
 If the preceding element has not been transposed, so that the [Title proper](/DCRMR/title/Title-proper) includes it, provide additional title access for the title without the preceding element (see [1.21.31.1](/DCRMR/title/Title-proper/#1.21.31.1) and [0.4.94](/DCRMR/general-rules/Transcription/#0494-order-and-transposition)).